 The dangers of dealing with an offshore broker are very real, and you only realize you’re in a trap when it’s too late to back out.
-Therefore, we can only recommend choosing one broker from this FSB regulated Forex brokers list.
+Therefore, we can only recommend choosing one broker from this list of FSB regulated Forex brokers in South Africa.

 All of these companies have active licenses from the FSB, making them trustworthy and advisable to deal with.
 Most of them have already set up physical offices in South Africa, further making them more reliable.

 Before you even consider making your first trade, it is crucial to be aware of the laws and regulations that apply in the industry.
 All countries will have a different set of laws concerning financial markets, and if you are a South African resident, these will be necessary to know.
 The first and most important has to do with regulation and licensing of best South African Forex brokers.
 Just like in all other regions of the world, all countries have a financial regulator whose role is to oversee the actions of financial institutions.
 In South Africa, this role is played by the Financial Services Board (FSB).